aleksei-berezkin/typique/README.md

   }>
 ```

-Laim rewrites class names in the order they appear.
+Typique rewrites class names in the order they appear.
 Identical input names map to identical output names.
 In the example above `.b` appears twice, and its both occurrences will be rewritten to `.my-b`.
-Laim checks that the number of requested names (on the left-hand side of `=`) matches the number of classnames in the constant initializer, and the actual number of classes defined in `Css<{...}>`.
+Typique checks that the number of requested names (on the left-hand side of `=`) matches the number of classnames in the constant initializer, and the actual number of classes defined in `Css<{...}>`.

 ### Global CSS